huggingface/accelerate/docs/source/quicktour.md

     # Example of use with a *Datasets.Metric*
     metric.add_batch(all_predictions, all_targets)
 ```

+For more complex cases (e.g. 2D tensors, don't want to concatenate tensors, dict of 3D tensors), you can pass `use_gather_object=True` in `gather_for_metrics`.
+This will return the list of objects after gathering.
+Note that using it with GPU tensors is not well supported and inefficient.

 > [!TIP]
 > Data at the end of a dataset may be duplicated so the batch can be equally divided among all workers.
 The [`~Accelerator.gather_for_metrics`] method automatically removes the duplicated data to calculate a more accurate metric.